iiridi/archive/content/Althane/Organization/Hammerhead.md

 tags: [mercantile]
 ---

-Hammerhead<sup>®</sup> is a firearm producer with a factory in Toleros.
+Hammerhead<sup>®</sup> is a firearm producer with a factory in [[Althane/Location/Salores/Toleros/index|Toleros]].
 Hammerheads are famously "point-and-click" where a single slug can clear a room and backpressure runes nearly eliminate recoil.

 ### Hammerhead<sup>®</sup> .72 Scattergun